michaeljohnbarrett/harbour-addbuy/README.md

 When choosing category, as long as the payee already exists (and was assigned a category), leaving the field as Default will assign the last category used with that payee.
 If entering a new payee, user will need to select a category to avoid this field being empty when saving.

+<h3>Rationale:</h3>

+- Android version of YNAB is incompatible with Alien Dalvik on Sony Xperia X.
+- Overall positive to have more native SFOS apps.
+- Consistency of Ambience, lack of need for Android support, possibly extending battery life, etc. among reasons for models later than Xperia X.

 Still in early development.

-(Incomplete) to-do list:
+<h3>(Incomplete) to-do list:</h3>

 - More thorough network error handling.
 - Add cover page feature, possibly working or cleared balance, or remaning balance in a given category.